 The Line BRI/LT status window shows the condition of the electrical link to the carrier and the status of the B1 and B2 channels.
-See "Line Status (BRI) window" on page 2-16.
+See Line Status (BRI) window.

 The Line Errors status window displays the errors recorded on all current channels in a channel-by-channel, line-by-line list.
-See "Line Errors window" on page 2-14.
+See Line Errors window.